Get the Flu Vaccine

 Where to get a flu vaccine

-You can get a no-cost flu vaccine at:
+You can get a flu vaccine at no cost to you by visiting:

-- Your primary care provider's (PCP’s) office: call your health care provider to schedule a visit
+- Your primary care provider's (PCP’s) office: call your PCP to schedule a visit

 - Your local pharmacy: find a location near you